 These fluffy banana cinnamon rolls are definitely the perfect brunch item for any occasion.
 Plenty of options to make dairy-free and vegan-friendly as well!
+No eggs needed in this recipe!

 This post is sponsored in partnership with Bob’s Red Mill.
 Thank you for supporting the brands that help me bring you delicious new recipes!
 As always, all opinions expressed are my own.